robertmtpaul/tictactoe/README.md

 - It's currently not possible to keep track of how many times each user has won the game, and this is a feature that will be added in time.

 - The game must be played by two people, and there is no AI opponent users can play against, yet.

-Necessary Deliverables
-- A working game, built by you, hosted somewhere on the internet
-- A link to your hosted working game in the URL section of your Github repo
-- A git repository hosted on Github, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
-- A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
-- On Friday of project week everyone individually presents their project to the class, with an overview of the app and a brief code tour of the highlights.